What are your chances of acceptance?

 • International winners receive a crystal trophy and a $15,000 scholarship, along with a $5,000 award for their school.

-In order to participate, students can begin to research and develop a practical project proposal either as an individual or with a group.
-To reach the national level, students must be nominated by a national organizer representing their country.
+In order to participate, students begin to research and develop a practical project proposal either individually or with a group.

 8. TOPSS Competition for High School Psychology Students